Candice Glover: Music Speaks

-She returned to Idol for the series finale on April 7, 2016.
+She returned to Idol for the Fox-era series finale on April 7, 2016.
 She performed with all the returning alumni to open the show, singing "One Voice."
 Later, she performed "Joy to the World" with Melinda Doolittle.

 Broadway

-Glover sang on Broadway in the show "Home For the Holidays, Live on Broadway" which was presented November 17 to December 30, 2017, at the August Wilson Theatre.
-Other vocal performers included Josh Kaufman, Bianca Ryan, Peter Hollens and Evynne Hollens.
+Glover sang on Broadway in the show Home For the Holidays, Live on Broadway from November 17 to December 30, 2017, at the August Wilson Theatre.